-(k) Due from/to brokers
+(I) Due from/to brokers

-Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the period.
-Trades are recorded on trade date, and for equities, normally settled within three business days.
-A provision for impairment of amounts due from brokers is established when there is objective evidence that the Fund will not be able to collect all amounts due from the relevant broker.
-Indicators that the amount due from brokers is impaired include significant financial difficulties of the broker, probability that the broker will enter bankruptcy or financial reorganisation and default in payments.
+Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the reporting period.
+Trades are recorded on trade date and normally settled within three business days.

-(I) Receivables
+(m) Receivables